mblack1190/mnb-readme-challenge/README.md

 ## License:

-This application is licensed under: MIT License
+This application is licensed under: NPM License

 ## Contributors: